Prioritizing Self-Care: A Personal Journey

 One of the most effective strategies I’ve found is to create an intentional self-care plan.
 I’d like to share a valuable website where you can find free resources and a template to help you develop your plan.
 You can find a ton of resources here.
 Having a plan in place is crucial.
 It’s time to stop saying you’ll do it and start taking action.
 Not only will you see improvements in your professional performance but your overall well-being will also benefit.
 In trauma treatment, it truly is about addressing the whole person.

 If you’re interested, I can help you connect with someone else in the community for accountability.
 Send us an email at info@traumatreatmentcollective.com and we will get you set up.
-In our free community, we have the capability of setting up voice rooms for members to connect.
+Connect with others on our YouTube Channel.
 Let’s support each other and build a true sense of community.
 We cannot be effective in trauma treatment if we work in isolation.

 I believe that at the core of our nervous system, there is a desire for balance between activity and rest.
 Anything that moves us away from that balance is an adaptation we’ve made to survive in this world.